 Step 1: Basic configuration

-The feature can be enabled by clicking on Maintenance (1) › Auto Sync (2) › Settings (3).
-You will then be able to set the following.
+The feature can be enabled by going to Maintenance (1) › Auto Sync (2) › Settings (3).

 - Data-Set Base Path (4) is the path of the working data folder.
-Make sure it's got the appropriate read/write access permissions.
+Make sure it has the appropriate read/write access permissions.

 - Delete logs checkbox (5) allows you to delete any Auto Sync logs which are older than 30 days.

-Once you get past that step, return to the Auto Sync menu where you will now find two new options:
+Once you’re done, return to the Auto Sync menu where you’ll now find two new options:

-- Scheduler (8): Allows the automatic creation and management of the sync tasks.
+- Scheduler (8): Enables automatic creation and management of the sync tasks.

 - Logger (9): Offers administrative functionality over any logs created on sync task completion.

-- Settings (10): Go back to Auto Sync settings to change the Data-Set Base Path or the SFTP connection settings.
+- Settings (10): Goes back to Auto Sync settings where you can change the Data-Set Base Path or the SFTP connection settings.

 Step 2: Task creation

-You might be wondering by now what exactly is a task and why do you need one; well -in short- a task is simply a bundle of choices on what to sync when to do it, and how to perform it.
+What is a task and why do you need to create it?
+In short, a task is a set of choices on what to sync, when to do it, and how.

 You can create a new task by going to Maintenance (1) › Auto Sync (2) › Scheduler (3) › Add Task (4).